Umbilical cord: Early versus delayed clamping

-Several studies have shown benefits of delayed cord clamping: A meta-analysis showed that delaying clamping of the umbilical cord in full-term neonates for a minimum of 2 minutes following birth is beneficial to the newborn in giving improved hematocrit, iron status as measured by ferritin concentration and stored iron, as well as a reduction in the risk of anemia (relative risk, 0.53; 95% CI, 0.40–0.70).
+Several studies have shown benefits of delayed cord clamping: A meta-analysis showed that delaying clamping of the umbilical cord in full-term neonates for a minimum of two minutes following birth is beneficial to the newborn in giving improved hematocrit, iron status as measured by ferritin concentration and stored iron, as well as a reduction in the risk of anemia (relative risk, 0.53; 95% CI, 0.40–0.70).
 A decrease was also found in a study from 2008.
 Although there is higher hemoglobin level at 2 months, this effect did not persist beyond 6 months of age.
 Not clamping the cord for three minutes following the birth of a baby improved outcomes at four years of age.
 A delay of three minutes or more in umbilical cord clamping after birth reduce the prevalence of anemia in infants.

 Negative effects of delayed cord clamping include an increased risk of polycythemia.
 Still, this condition appeared to be benign in studies.
 Infants whose cord clamping occurred later than 60 seconds after birth had a higher rate of neonatal jaundice requiring phototherapy.

 Delayed clamping is not recommended as a response to cases where the newborn is not breathing well and needs resuscitation.
 Rather, the recommendation is instead to immediately clamp and cut the cord and perform cardiopulmonary resuscitation.
 The umbilical cord pulsating is not a guarantee that the baby is receiving enough oxygen.

 Umbilical nonseverance

 Some parents choose to omit cord severance entirely, a practice called "lotus birth" or umbilical nonseverance.
 The entire intact umbilical cord is allowed to dry and separates on its own (typically on the 3rd day after birth), falling off and leaving a healed umbilicus.
+The Royal College of Obstetricians and Gynaecologists has warned about the risks of infection as the decomposing placenta tissue becomes a nest for infectious bacteria such as Staphylococcus.
+In one such case, a 20-hour old baby whose parents chose UCNS was brought to the hospital in an agonal state, was diagnosed with sepsis and required an antibiotic treatment for six weeks.